mboeke/TikTok-Personalization-Investigation/README.md

 -- Create user accounts using purchased phone numbers

 - explain structure of db_credentials.json
+- explain placeholders: Twilio, Heroku DB, Webshare Proxz API, paths within project

 ## Analyzing Generated Data

-In order to obtain the most promising results of the Skip-Gram model we trained the model over 5 epochs with a loss rate at 0.1.
+In order to obtain the most promising results of the Skip-Gram model we trained the model over 5 epochs with a learning rate of 0.1.